MatheusTC7/MatheusTC7/README.md

 Here are some ideas to get you started:
 -->
 - 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning python
 - 📫 How to reach me: matheusluis.coelho0404@gmail.com